15 Things You Should Never Put Down Your Garbage Disposal

 If you do drop a chicken wing or fish bone in the disposal, don’t panic.
 Disposals are hardy appliances, and can handle grinding up the occasional small bone.
 But if you try to drop a rack of ribs down your sink and grind them up, you’re setting yourself up for disaster.

 Much like pasta, oatmeal is another expansion threat.
 Uncooked oats in particular likely to slip through the disposal untouched, only to collect and expand down-line.
+(Find out one thing oatmeal is good for other than eating.)
 If you’re lucky, they’ll eventually flow out to the sewer.
-If you’re not… well, then it might be time to refresh your advanced drain-cleaning skills.
+If you’re not … well, then it might be time to refresh your advanced drain-cleaning skills.

 Did you know you should clean your garbage disposal splash guard regularly?
 Here’s how.